-Complies - the proposed dual occupancy (attached) provides a basement level garage for the two dwellings.
-Both garages have been designed to accommodate on-site parking facilities for two (2) tandem parked vehicles (total of four (4) between the two dwellings).
+Complies on merit - the proposed dual occupancy (attached) provides a basement level garage for the two dwellings.
+Both garages have been designed to accommodate on-site parking facilities for two (2) vehicles in a tandem arrangement (total of four (4) between the two dwellings).
 The garage design has been integrated into the front façade of the building and to not visually dominate the façade of the proposed dwelling.
 The proposed garage will be compliant with all relevant Australian Standards.